 The master's degree program leads to a terminal Master of Arts degree in general psychology.
 The program provides students with an understanding of the scientific foundations of psychology (social, developmental and cognitive), as well as direct research experience (experimental design, data collection, data analysis and research writing).

 Applications are accepted on a continuous basis with rolling admission.
-Review of applications will begin January 15 and continue until the incoming class is filled.
+Review of applications will begin February 1 and continue until May 15.
 We permit fall acceptance only.
 All graduate program applications are processed through the Graduate School of Arts and Sciences (GSAS).
 Please visit the GSAS Web site for application requirements and the application process.

 Students desiring to continue their studies toward the PhD must apply for admission to that program.
 Please note that application to and acceptance into the MA program and application to and acceptance into the PhD program are separate and independent of each other.